arunshar/Physics-Informed-Diffusion-Probabistic-Model/README.md

  Implementation of KDD 2025 Research Track Submission: "Physics-Informed Diffusion Probabilistic Model (Pi-DPM) for Anomaly Detection in Trajectories: A Summary of Results

 ## Overview
-Pi-DPM is a physics-informed generative model designed for anomaly detection in trajectory data.
-It leverages the Denoising Diffusion Probabilistic Model (DDPM) framework to learn the normal patterns of object trajectories, then detects anomalies as deviations from these patterns.
+Pi-DPM leverages the Denoising Diffusion Probabilistic Model (DDPM) framework to learn the normal patterns of object trajectories, then detects anomalies as deviations from these patterns.
 Unlike standard diffusion models, Pi-DPM integrates physics-based constraints into the generation process, ensuring that synthetic trajectories remain physically plausible and adhere to known motion laws.
 This combination of data-driven learning and physics-informed priors improves the alignment of generated trajectories with real-world dynamics and provides a natural regularization against overfitting.

 ## Key Features
-- Physics-Informed Generation: Incorporates physical constraints (e.g., kinematic limits or conservation laws) into the diffusion model to produce realistic trajectory reconstructions and samples.

-- Unsupervised Anomaly Detection: Learns the distribution of normal trajectories from unlabeled data and flags trajectories with high reconstruction error as anomalies, eliminating the need for labeled anomalies during training.

-- Robust Diffusion Framework: Builds on the DDPM paradigm for stable training and high-fidelity trajectory generation, avoiding issues like mode collapse common in GANs/VAEs.

-- Synthetic Trajectory Synthesis: Can generate new plausible trajectories that follow learned dynamics, useful for data augmentation or simulation scenarios.
+- **Trajectory Generation**: Learn a diffusion model to generate new trajectories similar to those in the training data.
+- **Physics-Informed Constraints**: Incorporate domain knowledge (e.g., smooth motion, dynamics equations) via an additional loss term to guide the model.
+- **Anomaly Detection**: Compute anomaly scores for new trajectories based on reconstruction error under the diffusion model, flagging trajectories that deviate from normal patterns.

 ## Requirements